shadow-1310/obsedian_notes/Computer Networking.md

 			- firs ip is used to recognize the network
 			- last IP is used for broadcast
 			- available hosts = 2^24-2
-		- first octet is for network
-		- rest 24 bits are for host
 		- Default mask is used to identify the network
 			- for class A it is, 255.0.0.0
 	- Class C - range: 192-223